paulondc/prefs/README.md

 ```

 #### Optional
-I run nvim through nvim-qt (avoiding issues with font-rendering/key-bindings that may happen with running through a console application:
+I run nvim through nvim-qt (avoiding issues with font-rendering/key-bindings that may happen when running through a console application:
 ```
 https://github.com/equalsraf/neovim-qt
 ```